 Our work today

-Today, LittleBigHelp has established nine community centres in slum areas in Kolkata and Howrah, a boys’ and a girls’ home, several skill development centres for women and computer training projects for adolescents living in rural areas of Bankura, India.
+Today, LittleBigHelp has established 10 Community Centres in slum areas, in Kolkata and Howrah, a Boys’ and a Girls’ Hostel, several Skill Development Centres for women and Computer Training Projects for adolescents living in rural areas of Bankura, India.
 Furthermore, LittleBigHelp supports a centre for special education for 180 children.
-We are 90 locally employed people in India and two people in Denmark working on 22 projects that empower more than 1,200 children and women.
+We are 90 locally employed people in India and two people in Denmark working on 25 projects that empower more than 3,000 children and adults.